sjgosai/boda2/README.md

     --precision=16 --default_root_dir=/tmp/output/artifacts \
     --artifact_path=gs://your/bucket/mpra_model/
 ```

+Update Feb.
+16 2024: We found a problem with the training data in supplementary table 2 we deposited on bioRxiv.
+There's an updated version [here](https://storage.googleapis.com/tewhey-public-data/CODA_resources/Table_S2__MPRA_dataset.txt).

 ## Sequence design
 Trained models can be deployed to generate sequences using implemented algorithms.
 This command will run Fast SeqProp using the Malinois model to optimize K562 specific expression: